Table of Contents

 Word of mouth does not stop at a single interaction.
 It is like a domino effect.
 It continues from one person to the next, and that person will continue the chain and spread the word, making it a great tool for awareness and spreading the word if used properly.

-There are 3 principal factors that are influencing word of mouth strategies.
+There are 3 principal factors that are influencing word-of-mouth strategies.

 - Brand loyalty - returning customers tend to buy more from a company over time.
 The customer continues to buy from your business not because you are the only option, but because they trust your business.

 - Brand Trust - People trust friends, family members, and even strangers more than they trust your advertising.
-According to Hubspot 75% of people do not believe in advertising, but 90% trust recommendations from family and friends, and 70% base their purchase on consumer reviews.
+According to Hubspot 75% of people do not believe in advertising, but 90% trust recommendations from family and friends, and 70% base their purchases on consumer reviews.
 Therefore, word-of-mouth makes your brand recommendable in the most trustworthy context possible.

 - Create a buzz - there's nothing wrong with having a budget for ads and running perfect sales funnels, but the best way to create a buzz about your brand is through customers' shoutouts and posts about your brand on their social media.
 It has always been proven that good word of mouth is the best marketing strategy to generate sales and grow networks.
 And creating a customer lifetime value.

 Consider Tesla, the company has eschewed traditional advertising.
 According to their CEO, Elon Musk, word of mouth is enough to drive demand beyond production.
-They have no plans to advertise, but maybe sometime in the future, but they will consider advertising, but not to advertise, just to inform people and make sure they know about the product.
+They have no plans to advertise, but maybe sometime in the future, they will consider advertising, but not to advertise, just to inform people and make sure they know about the product.
 Considering how Tesla has evolved so far, Elon Musk is probably right.
 Advertising is not his thing and never will be.

 Benefits Of Word Of Mouth